waruivince/waruivince/README.md

 **`(Engineer /Developer /Designer)`**

-I’m an African/Kenyan junior software developer building my version of the digital world one step at a time.
+I’m an Kenyan junior software developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.